 Someone told us to expect a pong to come from the canals in Venice.

 If anything, the water smells of sea salt and is pleasant.

 Yes, I get that in the middle of the summer, when the water level is low, then it may have a whiff, but we visited Venice in May and there was no smell at all.

 The Perfume Museum in Palazzo Mocenigo is a must-do museum for those who love to use their sense of smell.

 You will find this delightful museum tucked away from the usually crowded streets.

-I can’t recommend it highly enough for a chance to experience a real slice of Venice and to spend the afternoon smelling sweet delights and studying costumes.
+I can’t recommend it highly enough to experience a real slice of Venice and spend the afternoon smelling sweet delights and studying costumes.

-4: Don’t Visit Piazza San Marco at midday (not if you suffer from claustrophobia) Or need an icecream
+6: Don’t Visit Piazza San Marco at midday (not if you suffer from claustrophobia)

 Piazza San Marco is particularly busy in the mid-morning through to the afternoon.
 Best to avoid if you don’t like crowds.

-And for God sake don’t eat ice cream.
+And for goodness sake, don’t eat ice cream.
 I can tell you from experience that eating food (even ice cream) while standing in Piazza San Marco is against the law.